ray-dataworks1/nhs-waitlist-pipeline/README.md

 This project is a simulated internal MVP for Kubrick, designed to demonstrate stakeholder-driven analytics engineering for NHS healthcare clients.
 It surfaces overdue elective cases, risk-stratified backlogs, and capacity mismatches to support Trusts and ICSs in operational decision-making.

 ### Data Source:
 This project uses the Synthea synthetic health dataset.
-All tables are generated using Synthea and contain no real patient information.
-This ensures GDPR/HIPAA compliance and allows safe, large-scale analytics engineering.
+All tables are generated using Synthea and contain no real patient information, the stack will reflect legacy tooling used within the NHS and reflect on pain points and areas for improvement.
+This ensures GDPR/HIPAA compliance and allows safe, large-scale analytics engineering with a realistic yet innovative edge.

 ## Strategic Objectives
 - Identify and reduce overdue elective cases.